Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 tickets banner

-For centuries, the port of Alghero was a central trade in the Mediterranean: Genoese ships passed through here on their voyage’s westwards, and for the other way Spanish and Maghrebi ships used that as a reference point as they sailed up the coast.
+Overlooking the North-Western coast of Sardinia, just below the bastions of the ancient city, there is one of the most fascinating tourist ports in Italy: the port of Alghero, a gem location in this region.
+For centuries, the port of the red coral town was a central trade in the Mediterranean: Genoese ships passed through here on their voyage’s Westwards, and for the other way Spanish and Maghrebi ships used that as a reference point as they sailed up the coast.
 From the 12th century, the famous Genoese family Doria decided to fortify it: they knew that such a strategic port grab the eye of some maritime power.
 And so, it did.
-In 1354, after months of siege, Alghero fell into the hands of the Aragonese Crown, which made it one of its outposts in the centre of the Mediterranean.
+In 1354, after months of siege, Alghero fell into the hands of the Aragonese, which made it one of its outposts in the centre of the Mediterranean.
 For centuries, Sardinian and Catalan cultures merged, giving rise to a new and unique city, with architecture, language, and traditions as original as any in the world.
-When you dock at the port of Alghero, you will immediately realise that you arrived in a magical place, where history and culture have created a truly spectacular city.

-Heading north along the Coral Riviera, just 10 km from Marina Sant'Elmo, you will find the Nuragic Village of Palmavera dating back to the Bronze Age; a little further on, near the enchanting Mugoni beach, you will find the Nuragic complex of Sant'Imbenia.
-Continuing along the coast, after about 8km, you will reach the famous Grotte di Nettuno (Neptune's Caves): amazing karst caves, rich in stalactites and stalagmites, which seem to have been embroidered by nature itself.
+Another undisputed quality of the tourist port of Alghero is its geographical location: from here you can easily move around and visit some of the most interesting places in North Sardinia.
+Heading North along the Coral Riviera, just 10 km away you will find the Nuragic Village of Palmavera dating back to the Bronze Age, nowadays also used as a special location for outdoor concerts; a little further on, near the enchanting Mugoni beach, you will find the Nuragic complex of Sant'Imbenia.
+Continuing along the coast, after about 8km, you will reach the famous Grotte di Nettuno (Neptune's Caves) and Capo Caccia: amazing karst caves, rich in stalactites and stalagmites, which seem to have been embroidered by nature itself.
 At this point, we recommend that you go about thirty kilometres inland to visit the pre-Nuragic necropolis of Angelu Ruju and taste the wine prepared using ancient methods that have made this site famous throughout the world.
-Continuing south, you will find yourself in the presence of the Domus de Janas S'Incantu, underground tombs of great visual impact.
-At this point, if you feel homesick for the sea, you can return to the coast south of Alghero and visit the beautiful Parco Archeologico Nuraghe Appiu and the Necropolis of Puttu Codinu, which are no more than 30km from the city of Alghero.
+Continuing South, you will find yourself in the presence of the Domus de Janas S'Incantu, underground tombs of great visual impact.
+At this point, if you feel homesick for the sea, you can return to the coast South of Alghero and visit the beautiful Parco Archeologico Nuraghe Appiu and the Necropolis of Puttu Codinu, which are no more than 30km from the city of Alghero.

 A small port in the night.
 The dark, calm water.
 The lights of the village.
 The shadows of the moored boats.
 And that soft silence as if everything had found its refuge.